DanielOfosu/Wallify/README.md

 A macOS app that lets you set video files as your desktop wallpaper.

+> ⚠️ **Warning**
+> We don't have an Apple Developer account yet.
+The application will show a popup on first start.
+Click Okay, then, go to Settings / Privacy & Security and scroll down until you see a button called Open anyway.
+You'll only have to do this once.
+>
 ## Features

 - Set any video file as your desktop wallpaper